Fulfillment of the Land Promises

 “Command the children of Israel, and say unto them, When ye come into the land of Canaan; (this is the land that shall fall unto you for an inheritance, even the land of Canaan with the coasts thereof:)”

 The Lord clearly tells them that it is the land of Canaan that is to “fall unto you for an inheritance.”
-The northern border in this passage is at the “entrance of Hamath”.
-There is no mention of the River Euphrates serving as the northern border in this instance.
+The northern border in this passage is at the “entrance of Hamath.”
+There is no mention of the River Euphrates, as there is in other passages, serving as the northern border in this instance.

 So which is the correct northern boundary for the land, and did ancient Israel ever expand its borders to match these boundaries?